Auntie smoothens the curves of life

 Auntie co-founder Mervi Lamminen wanted to do something to help people juggling with whatever trouble life has thrown their way.
 Auntie, a preventive therapy service that combines digital and live sessions, acts as a middle ground between booking face-to-face psychotherapy appointments and relying on self-help tools.

 “Auntie isn’t for people with clinical mental disorders, as they require a different level of professional care,” Lamminen points out.
-“Whilst helping people, we also want to contribute to the availability low-threshold services and, in general, help remove the stigma that unfortunately can still surround seeking therapy.”
+“Whilst helping people, we also want to contribute to the availability of low-threshold services and, in general, help remove the stigma that unfortunately can still surround seeking therapy.”

 Measures of wellbeing